jcolag/entropy-arbitrage/2024-10-31-inner-light.md

 Unrelated to our general project, I wish that they would've given this ceremony more emotional resonance with almost anything, because the music that he plays will go on to have many lives (so many orchestral arrangements, starting with the thirtieth anniversary album, I believe, though this arrangement appears on the fourth soundtrack album for the show), even becoming something of Picard's theme---literally, in some parts of **Picard** the show---but seeing the moment where it appears falls flat, feeling more like something learnable than something important...

-Oh, also, you might note the similarity to [*The Skye Boat Song*](https://en.wikipedia.org/wiki/The_Skye_Boat_Song) and its predecessors, which has gotten some time in early **Doctor Who**, with a reprise in the latest season/series...and it genuinely bothers me that I know all that, a clear sign of my misspent youth.
+Oh, also, you might note the similarity to {% wiki The_Skye_Boat_Song|*The Skye Boat Song*|en %} and its predecessors, which has gotten some time in early **Doctor Who**, with a reprise in the latest season/series...and it genuinely bothers me that I know all that, a clear sign of my misspent youth.

  > **PICARD**: Oh, it's me, isn't it?
 I'm the someone.
 I'm the one it finds.
 That's what this launching is.
 A probe that finds me in the future.